 To create that extra glam factor, you might need to combine the use of mascara and an eyelash curler.
-Should you apply your mascara before or after curling?
+Do you curl eyelashes before or after mascara?

 To answer that briefly, you should always curl your eyelashes before applying mascara.
 That will prevent you from potentially ripping off your eyelashes.

 Apart from ripping off your eyelashes, there are other unwanted results that could occur when you apply mascara before you curl your lashes.

 We’ll tell you more about that below.
 Plus, we’ll also guide you on what to do in case you are using fake lashes as well.

 Do You Curl Eyelashes Before or After Mascara?